dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 As you may have guessed, when there are more than one `ON_CALL()` statements, the newer ones in the order take precedence over the older ones.
 In other words, the **last** one that matches the function arguments will be used.
-This matching order allows you to set up the common behavior in a mock object's constructor or the test fixture's set-up phase and specialize the mock's behavior later.
+This matching order allows you to set up the common behavior in m_a mock object's constructor or the test fixture's set-up phase and specialize the mock's behavior later.

 Note that both `ON_CALL` and `EXPECT_CALL` have the same "later statements take